 A bulging disc that triggers sciatica is located in the lumbar region, or lower back area, of the spinal column.
-The vertebrae in this region, which extends from the waist to the hips, are referred to as L1-L5 (in some individuals, L6 exists too).
+The vertebrae in this region, which extends from the waist to the hips, are referred to as L1 to L5 (in some individuals, L6 exists, too).

-Traditionally, severe cases of sciatica have been relieved with open-back surgery to remove the disc altogether.
-This type of surgery usually involves an extensive recovery period as well as the risks that go along with hospitalization and surgery.
-But, Laser Spine Institute (LSI) now offers alternative treatments to relieve your sciatica symptoms.
+Traditionally, severe cases of sciatica have been relieved with open back surgery to remove the disc altogether.
+This type of surgery usually involves an extensive recovery period, as well as the risks that go along with hospitalization and surgery.
+But, Laser Spine Institute offers outpatient treatments to relieve your sciatica symptoms.
 Our minimally invasive endoscopic bulging disc treatments include:

-If your physician has confirmed that a bulging disc in your spinal canal is causing sciatica symptoms, then you may want to consult with the medical experts at LSI before electing traditional open-back surgery.
-Our outpatient procedures are so gentle many patients are walking within hours of the treatment and quickly return to their normal activities.
-So, if you are suffering from sciatica and you’d like a treatment that is safe and effective, contact Laser Spine Institute today.
+If your physician has confirmed that a bulging disc in your spinal canal is causing sciatica symptoms, then you may want to consult with the medical experts at Laser Spine Institute before electing traditional open back surgery.
+Many patients are walking within hours of the treatment and quickly return to their normal activities.
+So, if you are experiencing sciatica and you’d like a treatment that is a more effective alternative to traditional open back surgery, contact Laser Spine Institute today.
 We will review your MRI or CT scan free of charge and help you find the treatment that is right for you.